evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Adding-Commands.md.txt

     ...
     ...

+`echo` works!
 You should be getting a long list of outputs.
 The reason for this is that your `echo` function is not really "doing" anything yet and the default function is then to show all useful resources available to you when you use your Command.
 Let's look at some of those listed:

     Command echo has no defined `func()` - showing on-command variables: obj (<class 'typeclasses.characters.Character'>): YourName